It was in the middle of the 2018 summer heatwave.

 What’s there to possibly talk about, given that we’ve just started?
 How can we even make it different and relevant?
 What if readers just don’t care?

 Looking down at my notepad, I pictured what my life would be like if I were to pursue a career in French impressionist painting.

 But I couldn’t give up.
 I couldn’t betray Julia’s patience.

 — “Shall we talk about who we are?”

 — “That’s so typical.
 Every agency does that.
 Plus, who cares?”

 — “What about how we met and bonded through content marketing?
 We could also take a dig at how all “about us” pages are the same.”

 And there it was.
-The trigger for the idea for our about us page.
+The trigger for the idea for our brand story.